 National Careers Services provides free and impartial information, advice and guidance for people.
 Appointments to see a Careers Adviser can be arranged at College for people aged over 19.
 Advice regarding CVs and UCAS applications is available from National Careers Services.
 If you would like to arrange an appointment to see a National Careers Services careers advisor please telephone 0800 100 900.

 In the middle of the Library floor you will find all our career-related resources.
 There are over 450 items – including books, DVDs, interactive resources, and leaflets – all available to help you find the right career for you.

 You can read up on a range of work-related topics:

 We also have lots of resources which will help you when applying for jobs: from developing a killer CV, to writing outstanding covering letters, to nailing that job or university interview.

 And don’t forget: there are lots of resources in the LRC to help you develop work-related skills; like how to be a team-player, or understanding work place communications.

 Once enrolled at College, you have access to the LRC portal pages.
 One page is dedicated page to careers: as well as websites to help you choose your path, there are CV templates, practice application forms, volunteering opportunities and lots more.

 Our professional Library team offer career-planning workshops to support you in your job-seeking:

 The matrix Standard is the unique quality framework for the effective delivery of information, advice and/or guidance on learning and work.
 The matrix Standard is useful for organisations that deliver information, advice and/or guidance to external clients as part of their business and also for employers who are committed to developing their people.

-The Isle of Wight College achieved college-wide accreditation to the matrix Standard in February 2017 is part of its’ commitment to ‘Putting Students First’.
+The Isle of Wight College achieved college-wide accreditation to the matrix Standard in February 2020 as part of its’ commitment to ‘Putting Students First’.
 We provide an impartial information, advice and guidance service on learning and work within the College to benefit the Island community.